ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 A network element needs to ensure that it sends updated rate signals with no more than a monitoring period ({{time}}) between each.
-Because this depends on the availability of SCONE packets, network elements might need to be prepared to update at a much higher frequency.
+Because this depends on the availability of SCONE packets and packet loss can cause signals to be missed, network elements might need to update more often.

-Sending and updating SCONE packets at least twice per monitoring period ensures that signals are always available.
+Senders that send a SCONE packet or network elements that update SCONE packets every 20&ndash;30 seconds is likely sufficient to ensure that throughput advice is not lost.
+Senders can avoid synchronization of SCONE packets, which might cause network elements to miss updates, by adding a small amount of random delay.

 ## Flows That Exceed Throughput Advice {#policing}